mainvolume-hq/SSPhinx/README.md

 # SwiftSphinx
-Swift wrapper for cmusphinx mac

-Inspired by TLSSphinx for mac with streaming audio
+Inspired by https://github.com/tryolabs/TLSphinx for mac with streaming audio

 Swift wrapper for mac CmuSphinx